fourkbomb/forkbot/README.md

 plugins
 =======

-They can be loaded by modifying the `@modules` array at the beginning of the code.
+They can be loaded by modifying the plugins option in forkbot.conf.

 developing plugins
 =======